wnfs-wg/spec/spec/private-wnfs.md

   | Array<[K, V]> // Bucket of values
 ```

 In the above, note that `Node<K, V>` and `Entry<K, V>` are mutually recursive types.
 This permits the sharding of entries beyond the default IPLD link limit.
-FIXME @matheus plz confirm.

 ## 2.2 Ciphertext Files